About this day

 Tom Warrender is famous for putting himself through real full blown medical procedures in hospitals & schools to inspire the next generation of health professionals.

-Galaxy zoo: From the lab to your living room Becky Smethurst, University of Nottingham
+Galaxy zoo: From the lab to your living room Becky Smethurst, University of Oxford

 Join Becky as she journeys through some of the ground-breaking results that have come from Galaxy Zoo, showing just how powerful the crowd really can be.